haskelladdict/sconcho/doc/manual.rst

 You can either print your sconcho project on a printer (or print to a PDF file on some platforms) or export it as a bitmapped image file such as jped, tif, or png.
-The number of available image file formats depends on the operating system.
+The available image file formats depends on the operating system.